MSLNZ/msl-equipment/docs/schema/equation.md

 ```

-however, if you specify more variables than are required to evaluate the equation, the additional variables are ignored
+however, if you specify more variables than are required to evaluate the equation, the additional variables are ignored.

 ```pycon
 >>> equation.uncertainty(r=50.3, t=20.4)
 array(0.355)